merri-ment/lazy-line-painter/README.md

 ## Getting started
 Implementing this plugin is broken into two parts.
-Preparing your web-friendly data & Configuring lazy-line-painter.js
+Preparing your svg data & Configuring lazy-line-painter.js

 **Preparing your SVG data** <br>